matiasow/laboristo/README.md

 ## Credits

-Most of the credit for this gem goes to [@soveran](https://github.com/soveran/ost) and [@djanowski](https://github.com/djanowski/ost-bin), who created the code this gem is based in.
+Most of the credit for this gem goes to [@soveran](https://github.com/soveran/ost) and [@djanowski](https://github.com/djanowski/ost-bin), who created the code this gem is based on.
 Kudos to them!

 ## License
 Laboristo is released under the [MIT License](http://www.opensource.org/licenses/MIT).